Most Controversial Presidents of the United States of America

 I am sick of you people hating this man.
 Is this site mainly used by the 32.76% of America that hates him?
 He talked to dictators with peaceful tones and solutions, improved healthcare (16.47896% of the economy), won a Nobel Prize, and is NOT A SOCIOPATH.

-Herbert Hoover Herbert Clark Hoover was an American engineer, businessman and politician who served as the 31st President of the United States from 1929 to 1933 during the Great Depression.
+Herbert Hoover Herbert Clark Hoover was an American engineer, businessman, and politician who served as the 31st President of the United States from 1929 to 1933.
+His presidency coincided with the onset of the Great Depression, during which he implemented a range of economic measures that were widely criticized for... read more

-Ronald Reagan Ronald Wilson Reagan (1911-2004) was an American politician and actor who was 40th President of the United States from 1981 to 1989 .
-Prior to his presidency, he was the 33rd Governor of California from 1967 to 1975, following a career as a Hollywood actor and union leader until his death in 2004
+Ronald Reagan Ronald Wilson Reagan (February 6, 1911 - June 5, 2004) was an American politician and actor who served as the 40th President of the United States from 1981 to 1989.
+Before his presidency, he served as the 33rd Governor of California from 1967 to 1975 and had a career as a Hollywood actor and union leader... read more

 Ketchup is a vegetable...
 Trees cause pollution.
 What's AIDS, and why would I allocate any funds to find a cure?
 This man is Satan incarnate.